-Most guys have to deal with cowlicks that just would not stay down.
-Fortunately, there are various ways to keep a cowlick down.
+Most guys have to deal with cowlick hair that just would not stay down.
+Fortunately, there are various ways to keep it down.
 The first step is knowing where the cowlick is.

 Identify Your Cowlick